7 minute read

 Following on, a week after the invoice is due, you chase the customer in question about the outstanding balance for the work.
 They say, we paid you last week.

-Given the scenario this falls into multiple categories
+Given the scenario this falls into three possibilities:

 Scenario 1 - The customer has not paid you